Injective coloring of graphs revisited: General bounds on the injective chromatic number

-We recall that the {\em eccentricity} of a vertex $v$ in a graph $G$, written $\varepsilon_{G}(v)$, is the maximum of distances from $v$ to the other vertices of $G$.
-The following theorem shows that the simple lower bound given in (\ref{EQ1}) gives the exact values of $p_{o}$ when dealing with nontrivial trees.
-Notice that Theorem \ref{Tree} can be easily derived from Theorem \ref{Chordal}.
-However, it is worth giving a proof for it that can be implemented as a polynomial-time algorithm in order to obtain an optimal OPP of each tree.
+The following theorem shows that the simple lower bound given in (\ref{EQ1}) gives the exact values of $\chi_{i}$ when dealing with nontrivial trees.
+An additional goal is to give a proof for it that can be implemented as a polynomial-time algorithm for obtaining an optimal injective coloring of a tree.

+We recall that the {\em eccentricity} of a vertex $v$ in a graph $G$, written $\varepsilon_{G}(v)$, is the maximum of distances from $v$ to other vertices of $G$.